You must waterproof wood in the bathroom to prevent it from swelling and rotting. So, how to waterproof wood for bathroom use?

 2. Use Wood Oil (Tung Oil)

-Wood oils are natural wood finishes that can waterproof wood.
-The best wood oil to waterproof bathroom wood is Tung oil.
+Wood oils are natural finishes that can waterproof wood.
+It’s recommended to use Tung oil for this.
 Tung oil is a natural wood oil gotten from the Chinese Tung tree.

-When applied, Tung oil penetrates the wood pores and seals the wood.
-Tung oil dries to reveal a honey tone that matches the appearance of your bathroom wood.
-Asides from Tung oil, you can also use boiled linseed oil to waterproof bathroom wood.
+When applied, Tung oil penetrates the pores and seals the surface.
+It also dries to reveal a honey tone that matches the appearance of your wood.
+Asides from Tung oil, you can also use boiled linseed oil.

 - Thin the Tung oil with mineral spirits (only a small amount of mineral spirits is needed).

 - Apply the first coat of Tung oil using a clean rag, bristled paintbrush, or foam brush.